Student Affairs Departments

 Student Health Center

-Provides quality, cost-effective health services for students including outpatient medical care for common illnesses and injuries, disease prevention activities and health promotion.
+Provides free high-quality health services for students, including outpatient medical care for common illnesses and injuries, preventive health care, and patient education.

 Helps each student achieve optimal living in all areas of their life: intellectual, social, spiritual, physical, and emotional.
 Program provides education on alcohol, stress, drugs, tobacco, nutrition, healthy interpersonal relationships, and exercise through various activities such as: presentations, health fairs, community and campus partnerships, and one-on-one wellness coaching.